lakkatv/lakka-website/content/articles/2014/07/18/a-brand-new-website.md

 You might have noticed new pages form the navigation bar:

-* [Documentation](/doc/Home) is actualy the same content in our [Github Wiki](https://github.com/lakkatv/Lakka/wiki), actualy we use the very same source code, from the same place.
+* [Documentation](/doc/Home) is actually the same content in our [Github Wiki](https://github.com/lakkatv/Lakka/wiki), actually we use the very same source code, from the same place.
 * [Contact](/contact) has changed.
-We temporarly removed the contact form and replaced it by instruction to contact us.
-Dont worry though, it will be back soon.
+We temporarily removed the contact form and replaced it by instruction to contact us.
+Don't worry though, it will be back soon.
-* [About](/about) contains legal and niscelious informations.
+* [About](/about) contains legal and miscellaneous informations.
 * We also refactored the [installation tutorial](/get) and cleaned up W3C validations issues on it.